malmgrek/gammy/README.md

 ```

+Predictions with uncertainty, that is, posterior predictive mean and variance
-Predictions with uncertainty can be calculated as follows:
+can be calculated as follows:

 ```python
 >>> np.round(model.predict_variance(input_data[:3]), 4)